shaurjyabanerjee/TRACKSTACKER_DOCS/docs/design/standard.md

 The Profile of Track Stacker is the most fundamental design element in the system.
 The interface between every Track must match The Profile.
 The Profile describes the size and position of the Marble Track, Con Magnets, Key and outer profile.

 In general, many Track ideas start as Extrude or Sweep operations starting with The Magic Profile.
-It

 The Magic Profile and its key dimensions are provided below -

 <img src="/img/STANDARDS/PROFILE.png" style="display: block; margin: auto;">